rootstrap/blog/content/How to Make My First Gem - Timothy Peraza.md

 In this file, we will put all the information for our gem, i.e. who made it, contact email, description, and the version.
 This file will also contain the files that allow the gem to do a release and the external dependencies with which the gem needs.

-By default, rsgem adds the dev dependencies: rake, reek, rspec, rubocop, and simplecov.
-This is because in Rootstrap we focus a lot on the quality of the code, it seems to us something very important when developing therefore, we add these dependencies to control that our gem has good quality.
+By default, Rsgem adds the following dev dependencies: Rake, Reek, RSpec, Rubocop, and Simplecov.
+We do this because, at Rootrsap we like to focus on the qualify of the code, and as a result, we add these dependencies to ensure our gem has the highest quality possible.

 ## Readme File